Mobile Ground Combat

 Blitzkrieg remains the best strategy to defeat a modern army.
 The objective of an offensive can vary widely so specific operations are difficult to discuss.
 While some assume that armored battalions are best to blitzkrieg forward, their high fuel consumption and tracked vehicle maintenance demands limit long-range mobility.
 It is best for cavalry battalions to charge forth along main roads and engage a disorganized enemy.
 Should they encounter enemy mobile forces, airpower, artillery, or aircav battalions can chew them up.
-Heavy tanks should be considered siege guns of the modern era, moved to attack key areas where an enemy is well entrenched.

 One major change since World War II has been the worldwide construction of paved roadways with first-class bridges.
 The mobility challenge is to advance rapidly on the road network across vital bridges, which a competent enemy will focus his defense, or at least destroy or damage them.
 Keep in mind that large, modern bridges are not easily destroyed since this requires a ton of explosives and several hours for dozens of skilled engineers to properly place charges.
 Competent armies often fail at this task due the chaos involved in dealing with an enemy breakthrough.
 In addition, while engineers are trained to demolish bridges, it is a complex task that they never perform in peacetime, and rarely in wartime, so expertise is lacking and tons of explosives not readily available anyway.